Linwood Holton: Later life

 The University of Virginia Press published his memoir, Opportunity Time, in March 2008.
 He was a long-time member of the Governing Council of the University of Virginia's Miller Center of Public Affairs.

 In 2017, the City of Roanoke hosted Holton for the dedication of a plaza named in his honor.

-On the day of Ralph Northam's inauguration in January 2018, Holton sat front and center for a photograph with Northam nine other former governors that followed him, including Bob McDonnell, Jim Gilmore, Tim Kaine, Terry McAuliffe, George Allen, Mark Warner, L. Douglas Wilder, Chuck Robb, and Gerald Baliles.
+On the day of Ralph Northam's inauguration in January 2018, Holton sat front and center for a photograph with Northam and nine other former governors who had followed Holton, including Bob McDonnell, Jim Gilmore, Tim Kaine, Terry McAuliffe, George Allen, Mark Warner, L. Douglas Wilder, Chuck Robb, and Gerald Baliles.

 Personal life

 Holton married Virginia "Jinks" Rogers on January 10, 1953.
 She was a CIA intelligence analyst and the daughter of a leading Roanoke Democratic Party figure.
 Together, they had four children, Anne, Tayloe, Woody, and Dwight.
 Anne is married to Tim Kaine, who served as governor of Virginia from 2006 through 2010, and has served as a United States Senator from Virginia since 2013.
 Kaine was the 2016 Democratic vice presidential nominee.